ejball/XmlDocMarkdown/docs/index.md

 For example, `nuget install XmlDocMarkdown -excludeversion` will download the latest version of `XmlDocMarkdown.exe` into `XmlDocMarkdown/tools`.

-On Mac or Linux, use [Mono](http://www.mono-project.com/) to run `NuGet.exe` as well as the Facility command-line tool itself.
+On Mac or Linux, use [Mono](http://www.mono-project.com/) to run `NuGet.exe` as well as the command-line tool itself.

 ## Usage